 I don’t take advantage of all that Rock Creek Park has to offer nearly as often as I should.
 Encompassing over 2,000 acres and sprawling gloriously through Northwest DC, it’s one of the largest natural urban parks in the nation.
 It contains miles of great hiking and biking trails, a nature center, historic sights like Peirce Mill, tennis courts, the Carter Barron amphitheater, a horse center, and of course, the National Zoo.

-We visit the Zoo plenty, but besides a few short hikes, it had been a couple of years since we’d been there for much else.
+We visit the Zoo plenty, but besides a few short hikes, it had been a year or so since we’d been there for much else.
 That is, until this past Saturday when we planned an outing to the Rock Creek Park Horse Center to visit the equine residents, see the stables, and surprise the kids with pony rides.
 We knew from previous experience that the rides were more than just the usual few laps around a ring; these take children on a 15-minute jaunt through the Rock Creek woods.

 When we arrived and parked, it became evident just how long it had been since we’d been out there.
 I had completely forgotten that the Rock Creek Nature Center was just a stone’s throw from the Horse Center.
 Since we weren’t in a rush, we popped in, which turned out to be great timing because a park ranger let us know that a planetarium show was just about to start.
 Once Owen heard about it, there was no way he was going to miss out, so we joined the group in the small domed-ceiling theater.